CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.4.md

     ![](../labguide/media/channel1.3.png)

 1. Select the **Switch device update channel** button on the top.
 You can enter device names or Microsoft Entra ID groups, or a mix of both.
-In this case, we will choose our Security group.
+In this case, choose our Security group.

     ![](../labguide/media/channel1.4.png)